ChetneetChouhan/hmf-training-en/markdowns/en/starting_en.md

 Around the 1950s appeared the transistor : more efficient and smaller, it has replaced big lamp and is present in radios, computers, amplifier ...

 In the 1960s, thanks to the transistor, IBM has developped mainframes and was the leader in computer.
-But mainframes was exepensive, large, and difficult to use.
+But mainframes was expensive, large, and difficult to use.

 ## Personal computer, or PC